WeAreAVP/fixity/readme.md

 ./build (Stores file required to create stand alone application)

-./debug (Logging of errors and their details )

 ./dist (contains Stand Alone app after creating using py2app or pyinstaller)

 ./history (Contain Manifest files of the project as history)

-./images (images using in Fixity)
+./assets (images using in Fixity and templates for scheduler xml templates)

 ./reports (Contains generated Reports)